-The following and other resources in both English and Mandarin Chinese are located on the Web site: www.fromacorntooak12.com:
+The following and other resources in both English and Mandarin Chinese are located on the Website: www.fromacorntooak12.com:

-- "Curriculum Development and Lesson Planning: For Teachers & for Teachers of Teachers," Edward D. Seely - "Teaching-Learning Methods in Christian Ministry: Using Level III Objectives," Edward D. Seely
+- "Curriculum Development and Lesson Planning: For Teachers & for Teachers of Teachers," Edward D. Seely - "Teaching-Learning Methods in Christian Ministry: Using Level III Objectives," Edward D. Seely - "Worship: A Course on Worship in the Christian Church," Edward D. Seely